flashcordon/big-history/Systeme-Terre.md

 locally, but can either amplify or reduce runoff and soil moisture regionally through altering the pattern of precipitation.

-- Regions with the greatest greening trend include northern Alaska and Canada, the low- Arctic parts of eastern Canada and Siberia, and regions of Scandinavia
 - The increase of
 vegetation greenness is especially strong in agricultural regions (for example, India13) and recently afforested